ogoriron/Pages.devmode/README.md

 By modifying this script, it can be applied to any website.

 **Installation**<br>
 1. Please embed the JavaScript into any part of your GitHub Pages site.
+The first <script> tag is for Jekyll, so it is unnecessary if you are not using Jekyll.

 ```
 <script id="page-path" type="application/json">{{ page.path | jsonify }}</script>